japl-lang/japl/README.md

 - `debug_vm` -> Debugs the runtime, instruction by instruction, showing the effects of the bytecode on the VM's stack and scopes in real time (beware of bugs!)
 - `debug_gc` -> Debugs the garbage collector (once we have one)
 - `debug_alloc` -> Debugs memory allocation/deallocation
-- `debug_compiler` -> Debugs the compiler, showing each bytes that is spit into the bytecode
+- `debug_compiler` -> Debugs the compiler, showing each byte that is spit into the bytecode

 Each of these options is independent of the others and can be enabled/disabled at will.
 To enable an option, pass `option_name:true` to `--options` while to disable it, replace `true` with `false`.

 Note that the build tool will generate a file named `config.nim` inside the `src` directory and will use that for subsequent builds, so if you want to override it you'll have to pass `--override-config` as a command-line options.
 Passing it without any option will fallback to (somewhat) sensible defaults

+**P.S.**: The test suite assumes that all debugging options are turned off, so for development/debug builds we recommend skipping the test suite by passing `--skip-tests` to the build script